lucamolteni/Contribute-To-Drools-Executable-Model/blogpost-drools-model-compiler.md

 ```

 Create another project called `runner` that has the original project as a dependency in the Maven `pom.xml`.
-You can use the archetype again, but you're going to have to change a few things
+The same archetype can be used again, but you have to change a few things

 - Remove all the classes in `src/main/java`
 - Remove the DRL files, as this project only consumes KJARs